Marilily Guitierrez, Certified Nursing Assistant, currently practicing in Florida, started her healthcare career in a New York church.

 Some of the hardest moments for Marilily come when she has to clean or dress a patient who has arthritis.
 When she needs to change them or wash them, she knows how painful it is for them to move their bodies.
 Seeing them in pain as she cares for them is hard for her, especially when her attention is spread thin with an assignment of 20 patients.
 But when she’s had a tough day, music always cheers her up.

-“A lot of the times when I work at night, I put in one ear-bud as I do my tasks.
+“A lot of the times when I work at night, I put in an ear-bud as I do my tasks.
 So a lot of the patients hear me singing and dancing and say, ‘come sing to me!’
 And that always helps me calm down when I’ve had a stressful day … One of the dementia patients would always wander around the facility getting angry and confused, but when I’d sing Yankee Doodle to him, he’d forget that he’s angry.
-So he’d recognize me and we’d work together to get him to where he needed to be … That’s why they used to call me ‘the dancing cheerleader’ in Utah!”
+So he’d recognize me and we’d work together to get him to where he needs to be … That’s why they used to call me ‘the dancing cheerleader’ in Utah!”

 Marilily always makes sure to bring a positive attitude with her to the facilities she works at.
 During her time in Utah, she recalls encountering stressed-out nurses and nurses who were skeptical of agency staff.
 But over time, Marilily’s calm approach to her co-workers and patients, along with the genuine compassion she brings to her work, won over her facility’s staff.
 She recalls saying that “no matter what they thought of me in the first place, I would always say ‘if you need me, I’m always here to help.’”
 From there, it was only a matter of time before they started working together as a team.